BLCM/BLCMods/Borderlands 2 mods/Astor/Custom Gears/SMG/SMG Dahl Discord Solver - Moxxi Edition/ReadMe.md

   - Correct the wrong line of code (was *Set WeaponTypeDefinition'GD_Weap_SMG.A_Weapons...* instead of *Set GD_Weap_SMG.A_Weapons...*) repeated 9 times by using copy/paste to go faster.
 - v1.1.4, December 10, 2018
   - Add a toggle option to receive the Discord Solver as Reward to Magic Slaughter Round 5?
+- v1.1.5, December 12, 2018
+  - Able to spawn with the *Miss Moxxi* prefix

 ### Other Recommended Mods: